What we’re about

 Suggested Donation: $10 -$20 (cash or check) to help cover costs for our Wesleyan expenses, internet services, our extensive outreach efforts, Meetup, and standard operating costs.
 Checks are payable to BFF of CT.
 Thank you in advance for your generous support.

 What to Expect?
-To learn more about our Practice & Talk Meetings, visit our FAQ: Sunday Meetings web page HERE.
+To learn more about our Practice & Talk Meetings, visit ourweb site: HERE.

-Join our transformative Practice and Talk Meeting, where you can deepen your spiritual journey and connect with a supportive community led by one of Connecticut’s renowned Buddhist teachers, Rev. D. Senpai, M.A.
+Join our Practice and Talk Meeting, where you can deepen your spiritual journey and connect with a supportive community led by one of Connecticut’s renowned Buddhist teachers, Rev. G.R.
+Lewis (Senpai), M.A.

-Our meetings uniquely blend the timeless wisdom of classical Buddhism with the compassionate teachings of Shin Buddhism, also known as Buddhism of the Heart.
-This distinctive approach offers an immersive experience in Buddhist teachings (dharma), meaningful readings and discussions, deep listening practice, voicing the Nembutsu, and cultivating mindfulness—all within a nurturing group setting.
+Our meetings uniquely blend the timeless and heartfelt wisdom of classic Thien Lam Te (Zen) and Shin Buddhism.
+This distinctive approach offers an immersive experience in Buddhist teachings (dharma) with quiet sitting (zazen) and voice meditation, mindfulness practices, readings and practical discussions, —all within a nurturing and inspirational group setting.

 Open to everyone, including first-timers and seasoned practitioners, we warmly welcome you to explore and grow with us.